-It was made clear that the number of assaults and drink-related incidents needed to be addressed.
-Sussex Police also stated that it was imperative that the management monitor those queuing at the Liquid Lounge and make early assessments whether or not to allow individuals entry due to their intoxication.
+be addressed.
+Sussex Police also stated that it was imperative that the management monitor those queuing at the Liquid Lounge and make early assessments whether or

 Saturday 9th July 2011 (02:45 hours)

 Having spent the evening drinking with friends in Worthing, a male proceeded to the nightclub at around midnight and was permitted entry.
 At approximately 02:45 hours he was punched in the face in an unprovoked attack.